dataalways/mevboost-data/README.md

 Data coverage begins on October 11, 2023.
 We may backfill more data in time.

-The data is delivered in daily Parquet chunks, allowing for incremental bandwidth for users who choose to keep their datasets updated.
+The data is delivered in daily Parquet chunks allowing for incremental bandwidth for users who choose to keep their datasets updated.

 ## Pandas import example